 Overview of GHHIN Stocktaking Papers

-Two one-time and complementary technical papers will be prepared during June-July 2017 to inform the common framework of issues and activities that GHHIN will focus on and track through its web-platform, forums, and synthesis report.
+A one-time and complementary technical paper will be prepared during June-July 2017 to inform the common framework of issues and activities that GHHIN will focus on and track through its web-platform, forums, and synthesis report.
 They will inform the likely content for the global synthesis report; serve to collect baseline content information; and help expand upon previous guidance documents and identify alignment with the NOAA National Integrated Heat Health Information System.

 The reports have been organized around the principles of the IPCC climate risk framework.
 They will take stock of the relevant categories of heat-health knowledge and information which are required to inform decisions and actions across timescales to reduce risks across the dimensions of hazard, vulnerability, exposure, risk reduction, and monitoring impacts.
 We hope to emphasize the circular nature of science/information feeding into responses, and back to informing science/information needs.